 Metropolitan School may be one of the younger schools in Egypt but that didn’t stop them from earning a spot on our list.
 This brilliant school in New Cairo scored magnificent results in all of our inspection criteria.
 The campus is spacious, secure, well-maintained, and absolutely spotless.
 Most of the teachers are foreigners brought in to apply western education standards – and we’re not complaining!
-The teachers we interviewed oozed with knowledge and experience.
-Our undercover observations proved that they treat the children with care and respect, while keeping them engaged and interested in their studies.
+The teachers we interviewed oozed knowledge and experience.
+Our undercover observations proved that they treat the children with care and respect while keeping them engaged and interested in their studies.
 Academically, this school applies the American Curriculum to an impressive degree.
 In fact, this is the first school in Egypt to embed entrepreneurship into the core program – a bold move but one we absolutely love.
-Overall, Metropolitan School is a true contender for the best school in Egypt for children aged between 3 – 11.
+Overall, Metropolitan School is a true contender for the best school in Egypt for children aged between 3 – 16.

 Where: 7 Khaled Ibn Al Waleed St, New Cairo